 In a world full of metals, and other appliances people are often confused about choosing spray paint or powder coating to use In their metals.
 Therefore, before choosing any product you must know its quality, working, merits and demerits.

-Most of the people are familiar with both of the options but might be kind of weighing out, what is the difference between the two and why do I want one over the other?
+Most people are familiar with both of the options but might be kind of weighing out, what is the difference between the two and why do I want one over the other?

-So basically, in this article, I am going to provide you all the information and differences, similarities and merits, demerits about powder coating and spray.
+So basically, in this article, I am going to provide you with all the information and differences, similarities and merits, and demerits of powder coating and spray.
 So must read the article completely.